widged/gb-elm-language/en/type/05-record.md

 **Elm 0.??**, **copied, please ignore**

+## Records

-## Operations on records
+### Operations on records

 A record is like a Python dictionary or a Java HashMap {name=value,...,name=value}defines a record.
 Use record.keyor .key record to access the fields of a record. http://elm-lang.org/docs/syntax#records has a number of operations without much explanation.
 To copy a record but with some fields different, use
 { old_record | key1 <- new_value_1, ..., key_n <- new_value_n }

 -> structural type

-## Records
+### Records

 A record is like a JS object, except you know at compile-time that the fields you access will be there.
 Also like JavaScript, they're written with brackets. *Unlike* JavaScript, records values use equals between key and value; when written with colons, it's a record *type*.
 Here's a simple record:

 ```elm
 point : {x : Float, y : Float}